jwang1122/python/src/function/functionHW18.md

-* define a function named "findMom() by given name list of child and mom, and child name, find who is his/her mom.
+* define a function named findMom() by given name list of child and mom, and child name you are looking for, find who is his/her mom.

 Sample name list:
 ```py